RutronikSystemSolutions/RDK2_LVD_EEPROM/README.md

 ### Operation

-The application count the number of start-ups, save a timer counter value by lose of voltage.
+The application counts the number of start-ups, saves a timer counter value due to a loss of voltage.
-On start-up, timer counter value and start-up count will be read back.
+On start-up, the timer counter value and start-up count will be read back.

 <img src="images/LVD_EEPROM_debug_ouput.png" style="zoom:100%;" />

 ### Debugging

-If you successfully have imported the application, the debug configurations are already prepared to use with a the KitProg3, MiniProg4, or J-link.
+If you have successfully imported the application, the debug configurations are already prepared to use with the KitProg3, MiniProg4.
 Open the ModusToolbox perspective and find the **Quick Panel**.
 Click on the desired debug launch configuration and wait until the programming completes and the debugging process starts.

 <img src="images/LVD_EEPROM_debug_start.png" style="zoom:100%;" />